mathisdt/trackworktime/README.md

 [Result 1](https://zephyrsoft.org/images/automate-receive-5.png),
 [Result 2](https://zephyrsoft.org/images/automate-receive-6.png).

-If you have a **Pebble** smart watch, the app will notify you on clock-in and clock-out events which is especially useful if you want to be in the know about automatic time tracking via location and/or WiFi.
+If you have a **Pebble** smart watch, the app can notify you on clock-in and clock-out events which is especially useful if you want to be in the know about automatic time tracking via location and/or WiFi.

+For **other smart watches** you can enable some options regarding notifications to help you.
+Firstly, you can enable the notification generally.
+Without any other related option, this will only display a notification on your phone in case you're clocked in.
+To also display this notification on your phone when not clocked in, select to always show it.
+Now, if you want it also on your watch, you also have to switch notifications to non-persistent (otherwise Android won't synchronize them).
+This is kind of a compromise because with this option notifications won't be pinned at the top of the list and also can be closed unintentionally (but will be displayed again after a minute).
+In addition you can silence all notifications so you are not distracted by them (this will be applied on your watch as well as on your phone, Android doesn't differentiate here).

 Finally, the app can generate **reports** for you.
 The raw events report is the right thing if you want to import your data somewhere else, while year/month/week reports are fine if you want to keep track of your task progress.